HIGH ASTIGMATISMCustom Lens Parameters

 - GPLI Toric and Spherical Lens Calculator

-- Power of lens is only specified in flat meridian
+- The power of the lens is only specified in flat meridian

 - Recall that if two powers are specified, this is ultimately a bitoric lens and will be made as such by the laboratory1